-A. The chances of neurologic injury with cervical surgery are very low, and the possibility of catastrophic injury such as paralysis, is highly unlikely, though not impossible.
+A. The chances of neurologic injury with lumbar surgery are very low, and the possibility of catastrophic injury such as paralysis, is highly unlikely, though not impossible.
 Injury to a nerve root with isolated numbness and/or weakness in the arm is possible.

-Q. What other risks are there?
+Q. Are there other risks involved?

 A. There are general risks with any type of surgery.
-These include, but are not limited to, the possibility of wound infection, uncontrollable bleeding, collection of blood clots in the wound or in the veins of the leg, pulmonary embolism (movement of a blood clot to the lung), heart attack, stroke and death.
-The chances of any of these events happening, particularly to a generally healthy patient, are low.
+These include, but are not limited to, the possibility of wound infection, uncontrollable bleeding, abdominal problems, collections of blood clots in the wound or in the veins of the leg, pulmonary embolism (a blood clot to the lungs) or heart attack.
+The chances of any of these happening, particularly to a healthy patient, are low.
+Rarely, death may occur during or after any surgical procedure.